JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Mimics the DELETE and BACKSPACE keys, with and without the CTRL key depressed.

 ```
-FUNCTION CTextRange2.Delete_ (BYVAL Unit AS LONG = tomCharacter, BYVAL Count AS LONG = 1) AS LONG
+FUNCTION Delete_ (BYVAL Unit AS LONG = tomCharacter, BYVAL Count AS LONG = 1) AS LONG
    DIM Delta AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->Delete_(m_pTextRange2, Unit, Count, @Delta))
    RETURN Delta